SyXo/Deskthemepacks/Extras/README.md

 AeroGlass for Win8+ - Supported Operating Systems = Windows 8 - 10
 AeroGlass for Win8+ is a system mod of sorts that restores the glassy feel originally found in Windows 7 and windows Vista to windows 10.

+T-Clock Redux - T-Clock Reduz is a simple programd the allows you to customize the fonts and style of your task tray clock.
+It can also give you a customizeable calander in place of the default Windows calander.

+Classic Appearance Menu - Classic Appearance Menu is a registry edit of which adds a "Appearance" menu in your desktop context menu.
+This "Appearance" menu includes the classic Windows 7 style Personalization window for selecting themes as well as some other Classic Windows 7 style customization windows.
+It is a slight mod of the "Personaliztion (Clasic)" menu in which i simply changed the name that appears in the Desktop Context Menu to make it look cleaner and less intrusive.

 -- Details Pt.2